adhikarinarayan/adhikarinarayan.github.io/_posts/2024-10-03-Tensor-Basics.md

 title: "Understanding Tensors"
 date: 2024-10-03
 categories: Maths AI
 excerpt: "What is a Tensor?
 This is a question that is usually discussed in mathematics or physics lectures.
-With the advent of neural networks, we can see its prominence in the field of AI as well..
+With the advent of neural networks, we can see its prominence in the field of AI as well.
 For a physicist - A tensor is a mathematical object that can be used to describe a physical quantity. "
 ---